Numilou/SQL/README.md

 ## 📚 Count Users by AB-Group

-### 📌 This query provides an overview of the distribution of unique users in different AB-groups.
+### 📌 This query provides an overview of the distribution of unique users in different AB-groups:

 ```sql